Early menopause can be something that women of any age experience, even those in their teens.

 I Googled when women go through menopause as I approached it myself and found that the average age is 51.
 And lots of my friends were either at that stage, or through it.
 So pretty much stacking up with my view of the average age.

-Then I went to the Daisy Network conference, a large support group for women suffering with Premature Ovarian Insufficiency (POI), also known as Premature Menopause.
+Then I went to the Daisy Network conference, a large support group for women suffering with Premature Ovarian Insufficiency (POI).

 Menopause is simply the name given to the time when you’ve not had a period for 12 months, and if you’re in your 40s, you kind of gear yourself up for it.
 You might notice some of the symptoms, changes in your periods, maybe hot flushes and other changes.